ethereum/populus/docs/dev_cycle.part-03.rst

 that corresponds to a running blockchain, the ``tester`` blockchain.
 Reminder: The ``tester`` chain is ephemeral, saved only in memory, and will reset on every test run.

-The ``chain`` argument is a py.test *fixture*: in py.test world it's a special argument that the test function can accept.
+The ``chain`` argument is a py.test *fixture*: in py.test world, it's a special argument that the test function can accept.
-You don't have to declare or assign it, it's just ready and available for your test.
+You don't have to declare or assign it.
+It's just ready and available for your test.

 The Populus testing fixtures comes from the Populus py.test plug-in, which prepares for you several useful fixtures: ``project``, ``chain``, ``provider``, ``registrar`` and ``web3``.
 All these fixtures are part of the Populus API.
 See :ref:`populus_testing`